corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 #### Recommended Infrastructure

-For an AWS topology, we recommend the following initial configuration:
+For an AWS topology, R3 recommends the following initial configuration:

 * Kubernetes: For a cluster with a single replica of each worker, a Kubernetes cluster with two `t3.2xlarge` nodes is a reasonable starting point.
 For a cluster with three replicas of each worker, extend that to four nodes.
 * RDS PostgreSQL: `db.r5.large` instance size is sufficient for both a Corda cluster with a single replica of each worker and three replicas of each worker, subject to the persistence requirements of any {{< tooltip >}}CorDapp{{< /tooltip >}} running in the cluster.
 * MSK: For a cluster with a single replica of each worker and a topic replica count of three, a Kafka cluster of three `kafka.t3.small` instances may suffice.
-In a high-availability topology with three replicas of each worker and a topic replica count of three, we recommend five brokers using at least `kafka.m5.large` instances.
+In a high-availability topology with three replicas of each worker and a topic replica count of three, R3 recommends five brokers using at least `kafka.m5.large` instances.

 ### REST API